 Dylan going electric

-March 1965, you know something has changed.
-Bringing It All Back Home, on side one Dylan is backed by a rock band
+Surely by March 1965, you know something has changed.
+Bringing It All Back Home, one side is Dylan backed by electric guitar, electric bass, piano, drums, keyboards.

 Subterranean Homesick Blues, Maggie’s Farm, Outlaw Blues, Bob Dylan’s 115th Dream (!!)

-20th July 1965, Like A Rolling Stone is released and it reaches number two in the U.S. and a top 10 hit around the world, Dylan is backed by a rock band
+20th July 1965, Like A Rolling Stone is released and it reaches number two in the U.S. and a top 10 hit around the world,

-Mike Bloomfield, lead guitar, Al Kooper organ, Bobby Gregg, drums, Joe Macho Jr, bass, Paul Griffin, piano
+Dylan is backed by Mike Bloomfield, lead guitar, Al Kooper organ, Bobby Gregg, drums, Joe Macho Jr, bass, Paul Griffin, piano

 25th